-Growing the Greatest Flowers Around
+Growing Great Flowers

 The chemical make-up of the soil is one of the biggest factors that contribute to the success or failure of your garden.
 If the soil in your planting beds is poor in nutrients, it is unlikely that your plants will thrive or produce those beautiful flowers that you want until you enrich the soil with the nutrition the plants need.

 Donít make the mistake of thinking that the soil chemistry is the same all over your garden.
 It is important to test the soil in each area of your property that you plan to put plants, especially if the areas are away from each other.
 This can be important if part of your property is on a slope, or if it has been used for other things in the past.

 The slope of the land and the soil type in your area are important considerations to make.
 A complete analysis of the soil in your yard will give you a good place to starts and help you to monitor the quality of the soil as your garden matures.